gavandivya/NamasteReact/README.md

 # NamasteReact
-This Repository contains lecture wise all the learnings from Namaste React Bootcamp!
+This repository contains lecture wise all the learnings from Namaste React Bootcamp!